-Meghan Markle’s Hat Choices Reveal She’s Not As “Confident” As Kate Middleton, Expert Says
+Meghan Markle’s Hat Choices Reveal She’s Not As ‘Confident’ As Kate Middleton, Expert Says

 “The hat had a little more detail — without being fussy — than we have seen in previous hats that she has worn, which softened the look on her and shows that there is a balance in the designs which can be reached between minimalistic and fussy,” she said.

-Meghan has also worn Philip Treacy designed hats to all of her royal engagements that have required headwear.
-The famed milliner is a favorite among the royal set, particularly Camilla Parker Bowles who wore one of his creations to Meghan and Harry’s wedding.
+Meghan has also worn Philip Treacy-designed hats to all of her royal engagements that have required headwear.
+The famed milliner is a favorite among the royal set, particularly Camilla Parker Bowles, who wore one of his creations to Meghan and Harry’s wedding.

 Edmondson added that she believes Meghan is trying to establish a sleek, modern style when it comes to hats but right now it needs a bit of “finessing.”
 She maintained that Markle has yet to develop that “sophisticated” approach that Kate has.